i4004/vscode-theme-pygment/README.md

 ### Semantic Highlighting

 The C# semantic highlighting support is in preview.
-To enable, set `editor.semanticHighlighting.enabled` and `csharp.semanticHighlighting.enabled` to `true` in your settings.
+To enable, set `csharp.semanticHighlighting.enabled` to `true` in your settings.
 Semantic highlighting is only provided for code files that are part of the active project.